-The midterm will cover material from the first half of the semester.
-Format will be explained during the midterm review session.
+The midterm will cover material from the first half of the semester and the final will cover material from the second half of the semester.
+Format will be explained during the review sessions.

-The interdisciplinary case study is a large component of the class, and students complete various portions of this assignment over the course of the semester.
+The interdisciplinary case project involves 3 components, developed in sequence over the course of the semester.
 The final goal of the case study is for students to make an interdisciplinary presentations of their research and conclusions about the case their group has been assigned at the end of the semester.

-Students are divided into groups, and assigned a case.
-Each group will divide into separate roles (usually, one each of the following: Philosopher, Nurse, Physician, Editor).
-The student’s role determines the discipline in which the student will conduct research for the case, and forms the basis for their contribution to the final group presentation.
+Students are divided into groups and assigned a case.
+Groups are designed to imitate a hospital ethics committee, so students choose professional roles designed to reflect the interdisciplinary make up of these committees (usually each of the following: Philosopher, Nurse, Physician, Editor).
+The student’s role determines the discipline in which the student will conduct research for the case, and forms the basis (along with individual reflection and philosophical argumentation) for their contribution to the final group presentation.

-Each student is individually responsible to prepare two assignments, prior to meeting with their group: the Annotated Bibliography and the Written Report.
+Each student is individually responsible to prepare two assignments (the annotated bibliography and written report) prior to meeting with their group.
+The third assignment (the group presentation) is developed in collaboration with the group.

 The final component of the case study requires students to work together with group mates from different disciplinary roles to present a set of coherent recommendations, along with supporting arguments, resolving the main ethical dilemma in the assigned case.